wassimj/topologicPy/README.md

 ### Install on Linux

 Any recent distribution should have all the tools needed.
 The instructions below are for Debian-based distributions, but other distributions should have corresponding packages too.
-These instructions have been tested to work on Ubunto Groovy Gorilla 2.10. *Please make sure you have updated your OS before attempting to install topologicPy*.
+These instructions have been tested to work on Ubuntu Groovy Gorilla 2.10. *Please make sure you have updated your OS before attempting to install topologicPy*.
 In these instructions we assume *python3.8* and everythng is installed in */usr/local/lib*.
 Please change according to your python version.

 1. **Create a working folder**: We will assume that you will install everything in ~/topologicbim
 ```